-Physiotherapists help people affected by injury, illness or disability through movement and exercise, manual therapy, education and advice.
-They use physical techniques to improve movement, reduce pain and stiffness and hopefully speed up the healing process.
+Physiotherapists help people affected by injury, illness or disability through various approaches including manual therapy, movement, functional exercise, education, and advice.
+They use physical techniques to improve function and reduce pain for the purpose of increasing a worker’s capacity for employment.

 Physiotherapists are registered with the Australian Health Practitioner Regulation Agency (AHPRA) and approved by us to provide treatment and facilitate a safe and durable recovery at work.

 Physiotherapists must be approved by us (issued a provider number) to deliver treatment services in the NSW workers compensation system.

 Please read this information on the Allied Health Recovery Reques (AHRR) before you use this form for the first time.
 The AHRR has replaced the previous management plans.
 All SIRA approved physiotherapists must submit an AHRR when seeking pre-approval for treatment services.

 A workers compensation guide for allied health practitioners provides essential information regarding the delivery of treatment services in the NSW workers compensation system.
 We also strongly recommend you view our 15 minute webinar on the Allied Health Practitioner Framework.

 The guidelines for claiming workers compensation provides additional information on how the claims process works, and what type of payments and expenses may be available.

 You might need to know about the Certificate of Capacity.